USS Coral Sea (CV-43): Operations in the 1950s

 On 21 April 1950, the first carrier takeoff of an AJ-1 Savage heavy attack bomber was made from Coral Sea by Captain John T. Hayward of VC-5.
 The remainder of the pilots of the squadron completed carrier qualifications on board Coral Sea in this aircraft on 31 August, marking the introduction of this long-range atomic-attack bomber to carrier operations.
 At this time, she returned to the Mediterranean for duty with the Sixth Fleet from 9 September 1950 to 1 February 1951.

 An F7U-3 Cutlass was launched from Coral Sea in 1952.

 An overhaul and local operations upon her return, as well as training with Air Group 17, prepared her for a return to the Mediterranean once more on 20 March 1951.
-As flagship for Commander, Carrier Division 6, she took part in a NATO Exercise, Beehive I. She returned to Norfolk, Virginia 6 October for local and Caribbean operations, next sailing for the Mediterranean on 19 April 1952.
+As flagship for Commander, Carrier Division 6, she took part in a NATO Exercise, Beehive I. She returned to Norfolk on 6 October for local and Caribbean operations, next sailing for the Mediterranean on 19 April 1952.
 While on service with the Sixth Fleet, she visited Yugoslavia in September and carried Marshal Josip Broz Tito on a one-day cruise to observe carrier operations.
 The ship was reclassified as an "Attack Aircraft Carrier" with hull classification symbol CVA-43 on 1 October 1952 while still at sea and returned to Norfolk, Virginia, for overhaul 12 October.

-In November 1952, Herbert D. Riley assumed command of Coral Sea and it participated in the training of pilots in carrier operations off of the Virginia Capes and Naval Station Mayport Mayport, Florida.
-It sailed for a tour of duty in the Mediterranean in April 1953 and visited Spain, and took part in the NATO Exercise Black Wave with Deputy Secretary of Defense R. M. Kyes on board as an observer.
-Returning to Norfolk, Virginia, on 21 October, she carried out tests for the Bureau of Aeronautics and trained members of the Naval Reserve at Naval Station Mayport, and Guantanamo Bay Naval Base.
+In November 1952, Herbert D. Riley assumed command of Coral Sea and she participated in the training of pilots in carrier operations off of the Virginia Capes and Naval Station Mayport, Mayport, Florida.
+She sailed for a tour of duty in the Mediterranean in April 1953, visited Spain, and took part in the NATO Exercise Black Wave with Deputy Secretary of Defense R. M. Kyes on board as an observer.
+Returning to Norfolk on 21 October, she carried out tests for the Bureau of Aeronautics and trained members of the Naval Reserve at Naval Station Mayport and Guantanamo Bay Naval Base.

-Coral Sea returned to the Mediterranean from 7 July to 20 December 1954, and during this tour was visited by Spanish Generalissimo Francisco Franco as she lay off of Valencia.
+Coral Sea returned to the Mediterranean from 7 July to 20 December 1954, and during this tour, was visited by Spanish Generalissimo Francisco Franco as she lay off of Valencia.
 On her next tour of duty in the Mediterranean from 23 March to 29 September 1955, she called at Istanbul and participated in NATO exercises.